gherbstman/SyncroTamperMonkey/README.md

 - Use the added buttons in the ticket header for quick copy actions, sticky navigation, and status/comment workflow shortcuts.
 - Use the time helper fields and keyboard shortcuts directly in the ticket labor log or comment forms.
 - Right-click inside the comment editor to open the custom menu with standard editing actions and canned responses.
-- Use **Copilot Assist** when you want a structured prompt built from the ticket context and opened in Copilot.
+- Use **AI Assist** when you want a structured prompt built from ticket context for either Copilot or Claude.

 ## Features